kragen/derctuo/retro-teletext.md

 However, we can transfer five pixels at a time from the ROM, so we have 1.59 microseconds to do it, and we can pipeline that with the following read from the RAM.

+40x12 is close to the 40x24 the failed 1979 Prestel system delivered in England, nearly a decade later, but with color, using a set-top box.

 This works out to 210 bits of ROM and 840 bits of RAM for each of the 128 concurrent users, or 840 bits of ROM and 3360 bits of RAM for each